 Best Quiet PC Cases

 With introductions taken care of, here is a list of the six best Silent PC cases.
 We consider them to be the finest in terms of dimming noise.
-We have personally hand-picked them for each area they serve best.

 Best Quiet PC Case With Good Airflow

 Specifications: Motherboard Compatibility: Mini-ITX, E-ATX, ATX, Micro-ATX | Weight: 13.84 kg | Dimensions: 520mm x 245mm x 520 mm | Case Type: Mid-Tower | Fan Count: 2 | Expansion Slots: 9

 - Good support for cooling hardware

 - Two Included fans and a PWM fan hub

 - A bit expensive

 - Heavily tinted tempered glass

 The Corsair 5000D Airflow has an elegant design optimized for extraordinary thermal performance.
 This PC case’s extraordinary cooling capability, good storage capability, adequate expansion options, various I/O ports, and fascinating design qualify it as the Best Silent PC Case With Good Airflow.